hausbus/iobroker.hausbusde/README.md

 ```

 ## Setup
-The HausBusDe is ready to run without further configurations.
-The adapter is automatically searching for haus-bus.de components using UDP broadcast requests.
+The HausBusDe adapter is ready to use without further configurations.
+It is automatically searching for haus-bus.de components using UDP broadcast requests.
 Its mandatory to have at least one haus-bus.de component with a network interface (for example any relay module) that is connected to the same network like io broker.
+Any further components can be connected to the module with ethernet gateway using RS485.

 ## Changelog